 In order to feel satisfied and competent in our jobs, we need to have a sense that we are in control of our tasks and their outcomes.
 A lack of control can lead to a job that is in direct conflict with our own values.
 Like workload, control reflects the demand-control model of job stress.
-Dental practitioners are more likely to burnout if they lack control over their work.
-Low autonomy and not being able to say 'no' scored high in our survey.
+Dentists are more likely to burn out if they lack control over their work.
+Low autonomy and not being able to say "no" scored high in our survey.

-63% of respondents agree or strongly agree that it's difficult to say 'no' when asked to undertake additional tasks and almost 50% of dental practitioners feel unable to take a short break in between two clinically demanding procedures.
+Almost 60% of respondents agree or strongly agree that it's difficult to say "no" when asked to undertake additional tasks.
+Half of dentists feel unable to take a short break in between two clinically demanding procedures.